erizov/Professor/semester_3/lecture_13_integration_patterns/publish_subscribe/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a structure that uses Publish Subscribe to solve a production problem
+10. Design a structure that uses Publish Subscribe to tackle a production problem
 11. Create unit tests with 100% code coverage for Publish Subscribe
 12. Write a technical blog post explaining Publish Subscribe to beginners